ManChildMan/Crypt-of-Yrion/readme.txt

 Destory Yrion and free the world.

-Controlls:
+Controls:
 Movement:
-Left Click on a tile to move to it.
+Right Click on a tile to move to it.

 Combat:
-Right Click to swing weapon.
+Left Click to swing weapon.
 You will do damage to any enemy in the within range.

 Chests/Shops: